Lifetime Adoption > Adoption Oregon

 Help With Pregnancy Expenses and More

-Emily contacted Lifetime because she wanted to place her baby for adoption.
+Emily contacted an agency because she wanted to place her baby for adoption.
 She was homeless and decided she didn’t want her baby to grow up on the street.
 Additionally, she needed to change how her life was going.
 Now, facing an unexpected pregnancy and the expenses to go along with it, she didn’t know where to turn.
-Her Lifetime Adoption coordinator explained that in the state of Oregon, pregnancy-related expenses can be paid by the adopting parents.
+Her adoption coordinator explained that in the state of Oregon, pregnancy-related expenses can be paid by the adopting parents.
 These expenses may include:

 • Medical and hospital costs incurred due to the pregnancy